 A GOOD DAILY ROUTINE FOR THE RECOVERING DOG

-Three to five outdoor sessions on the lead for toileting.
+Around four or five outdoor sessions on the lead for toileting.
 These toilet breaks should generally each be no longer than five minutes long to start with (follow your vet’s advice).
 Most dogs will need to go out for toileting as soon as they wake up, last thing at night, and after each meal.
 Adjust this as needed to suit your dog.
 Your vet may ask you to increase the length of the outdoor sessions week by week until they become proper walks.

 Two or more meals fed at regular times inside the crate.
 Either offer your dog’s main meals from a bowl or from food-dispensing toys.